-- The key theme of the curriculum, scholarship in education, is interwoven through all curriculum and program activities.
+- Our focal theme of scholarship in education is interwoven through all curriculum and program activities.

 - Teaching sessions provide opportunities for scholars to interact with peers and practice new skills.